Dear 2009 kayak building students, 2009 class schedule

 beginning.
 On these days I work 9 to 5pm.

-each morning and ends at 5pm, with an hour allotted for lunch.
+8am each morning and ends at 5pm, with forty-five minutes allotted for

-All students will move at the same pace, with the quicker students
+students will move at the same pace, with the quicker students helping

-helping the slower ones to catch up.
-We try to stay on
+the slower ones to catch up.
+We try to stay on schedule but

-schedule but the days can be longer or shorter depending on
+the days can be longer or shorter depending on how things are

-how things are going.
-On day eight all that remains is to add the
+going.
+On day seven all that remains is to add the deck lines and

 Coming to the Oregon